What is a Business Plan?

 9. To Attract Investors

 A formal business plan is the basis for financing proposals.
-The business plan answers investors’ questions such as: Is there a need for this product/service?
+The plan answers investors’ questions such as: Is there a need for this product/service?
 What are the financial projections?
 What is the company’s exit strategy?
-While investors will generally want to meet you in person before writing you a check, in nearly all cases, they will also thoroughly review your business plan.
+While investors will generally want to meet you in person before writing you a check, in nearly all cases, they will also thoroughly review your plan.

 10. To Reduce the Risk of Pursuing the Wrong Opportunity

-What are the most important trends in your industry?
+What are the most important market trends in your industry?
 What are the greatest threats to your industry?
 Is the market growing or shrinking?
-What is the size of the target market for your product/service?
+What is the size of the target audience for your product/service?
 Creating the business plan will help you to gain a wider, deeper, and more nuanced understanding of your marketplace.
 And it will allow you to use this knowledge to make decisions to improve your company’s success.

 To attract and retain top quality talent, a business plan is necessary.
-The business plan inspires employees and management that the idea is sound and that the business is poised to achieve its strategic goals.
+The business plan inspires employees and management that your great idea is sound and that the business is poised to achieve its strategic goals.
 Importantly, as you grow your company, your employees and not you will do most of the work.
 So getting them aligned and motivated will be key to your success.

 13. To Plot Your Course and Focus Your Efforts